facebook/react-native-website/website/blog/2025-08-12-react-native-0.81.md

 As previously announced by Google, Android 16 requires that [apps are displayed edge-to-edge](https://developer.android.com/develop/ui/views/layout/edge-to-edge) with no support for [opting out](https://developer.android.com/about/versions/16/behavior-changes-16).

-To support this, we are deprecating the `<SafeAreaView>` component [as previously announced](https://github.com/react-native-community/discussions-and-proposals/discussions/827) in favor of alternatives ([see below](#safeareaview-deprecation) which will provide better edge-to-edge support.
+To support this, we are deprecating the `<SafeAreaView>` component [as previously announced](https://github.com/react-native-community/discussions-and-proposals/discussions/827) in favor of alternatives.
+[See below](#safeareaview-deprecation) which will provide better edge-to-edge support.

-We are also adding a new gradle property `edgeToEdgeEnabled `to let you choose if you wish to enable edge-to-edge on all supported Android versions beyond 16.
+We are also adding a new gradle property `edgeToEdgeEnabled` to let you choose if you wish to enable edge-to-edge on all supported Android versions beyond 16.

 [Predictive back gesture](https://developer.android.com/guide/navigation/custom-back/predictive-back-gesture) is now enabled by default for apps targeting Android 16.
 The [BackHandler](https://reactnative.dev/docs/backhandler) API should continue to work as before for most use cases.
 However, if your app relies on custom native code for back handling (such as overriding the `onBackPressed()` method), you may need to manually migrate your code or [temporarily opt-out](https://developer.android.com/guide/navigation/custom-back/predictive-back-gesture#opt-out).
 Please test your app’s back navigation thoroughly after upgrading.

-Google now expects apps to support adaptive layouts on large screen devices, regardless of orientation or size restrictions.
+Google now expects apps to support [adaptive layouts](https://developer.android.com/develop/ui/compose/layouts/adaptive) on large screen devices, regardless of orientation or size restrictions.
 While you can opt-out for now, it’s recommended to test and update your app for responsive UI on large screens before Android 17.

 Starting November 1, 2025, all Google Play app submissions must meet the 16 KB page size requirement for native binaries.
 This applies to new apps and updates targeting Android 15+ devices. **React Native is already 16KB page size compliant**.
 Ensure all your native code and third-party libraries are compliant as well.